Lesson by

 Solution: “We are going to create a social network where professionals can connect, chat and share ideas”.

-“Our goal is to reach 1 million clients within the first 12 months.”
+“Our goal is to 1 million clients within the first 12 months.”

 How to write a business plan